A Guide to Pre-dinner Drinks in Rome

 One of the true pleasures any food lover can experience in the Eternal City is perusing the city’s small delicatessens, bakeries and markets.
 For many inhabitants, shopping for food in Rome is a social activity rather than a chore, a chance to interact with and support their local community.
 A strong focus is placed on quality over quantity and if a product does not live up to expectation the locals will vote with their feet and never come back.
 Likewise, if customers are impressed they will return and return, and tell their friends.

 By Kate Zagorski

-What you should be eating in Rome during the Easter holiday
+What you should be eating in Rome at Easter

 Pasqua is an important event in the Italian calendar in terms of both religion and food.
 As with all major holidays, the Italians prepare special cakes and pastries just for Easter and, while the recipes and customs may differ from region to region, the majority of dishes will feature eggs (symbol of new life) or lamb (in reference to the lamb of God).

 In Rome, Easter Sunday usually kicks of with an abundant breakfast of salami, cheese and eggs before moving on to a large lunch, usually roast lamb, and finishing up with a slice of colomba, the traditional Easter cake.